 fatal error: curl/curl.h: No such file or directory

-Search for the filename and install the corresponding package:
+Search for the installed header path and install the corresponding package:

 The output identifies the package that provides the missing header: